Rashtriya Swayamsevak Sangh: Attitude towards Jews

+RSS leaders admired Adolf Hitler and Benito Mussolini.
+Golwalkar took inspiration from Adolf Hitler's ideology of racial purity.
+However, the RSS's stance changed during the war; the organisation supported the British war effort against Hitler and the Axis powers.
+The RSS leaders were supportive of the formation of Jewish State of Israel.
+Golwalkar admired the Jews for maintaining their "religion, culture and language".
+Savarkar drew a comparison between Jews and Hindus, writing "no people in the world can more justly claim to be recognized as a racial unit than the Hindus and perhaps the Jews", supporting Jaffrelot's parallels between Zionism and Hindutva.

 Social service and reform

 Participation in land reforms

 The RSS volunteers participated in the Bhoodan movement organised by Gandhian leader Vinobha Bhave, who had met RSS leader Golwalkar in Meerut in November 1951.
 Golwalkar had been inspired by the movement that encouraged land reform through voluntary means.
 He pledged the support of the RSS for this movement.
 Consequently, many RSS volunteers, led by Nanaji Deshmukh, participated in the movement.
 But Golwalkar was also critical of the Bhoodan movement on other occasions for being reactionary and for working "merely with a view to counteracting Communism".
 He believed that the movement should inculcate a faith in the masses that would make them rise above the base appeal of Communism.